opencadc/library-tools/README.md

-# canfar-library
+# CANFAR Official Images

-Science Containers for the CANFAR Science Platform (NG)
+Containers for the CANFAR Science Platform (NexGen 🚀)